 Elaine looms large in the family's giving.
 The family have long been involved with Beit T'Shuvah, which began in 1987 as a transitional home for Jewish inmates.
 Beit T’Shuvah is now primarily an addiction residential treatment center with 125 residents in primary care and 50 residents in extended care.
 The organization is home to the Elaine Breslow Institute for Addiction, Prevention and Family Education, which Elaine helped spearhead.
 Addiction has touched the family personally and in the early 1990s Elaine “came out” as the parent of an addict and chaired the first conference on addiction in the Jewish community called, "The Not-So-Secret Secret of Addiction in the Jewish Community.”
 The Breslow family continues to support Beit T'Shuvah.

 Grants range from $750 to $66,100.
-In a recent fiscal year, the foundation gave away a little under $360,000.
+In a recent fiscal year, the foundation made grants totaling a little under $360,000.
 Past grantees include Heschel Day School, Los Angeles Jewish Home, Covenant House California, Venice Family Clinic, LACMA, and Otis College of Arts & Design, where Warren's current wife, interior designer Gail Buchalter sits on the board of trustees.

 The Warren and Elaine Breslow Family Foundation keeps a low profile and does not accept unsolicited proposals.